trezzuri/erpnext-docs/docs/en/introduction.md

 So even today, small businesses continue to struggle to keep things organized.
 They often use a mix of applications and tools such as spreadsheets, accounting software, web-based CRMs to manage their day to day record keeping.
 As a consequence, they have to access different systems to understand customers' master data, sales, cash flows, or profitability.
 The information exists in different silos.
 It becomes hard to combine the data in order to get useful insights or alerts.
 This leads to SMEs being **reactive** instead of being **proactive** in their day to day operations.
 With such a constrained way of working, there's limited scope for **growth**.

-ERPNext addresses some fundamental problems SMEs struggle with when managing their resources:
+SOMA addresses some fundamental problems SMEs struggle with when managing their resources:

 1. **Affordability**: It is a Free and Open Source Software, freely available to download and install.